jmagman/flutter-wiki/Issue-hygiene.md

 Assign bugs to yourself if you're working on them.
 Unassign bugs you are not working on soon.
 Use thumbs-up on the issue description to help the team prioritise.
 P0-P2 bugs are critical and get examined for progress every week.
+P3 is the highest priority a bug can normally have.

 ## Introduction